Refer (software): Example

+^{1} Brian W. Kernighan and Lorinda L. Cherry, “A System for Typesetting Mathematics,” J. Comm.
+ACM 18(3), pp. 151-157 (March 1978).

+^{2} Donald Ervin Knuth, Preliminary preliminary description of TEX (13 May 1977).

 Database fields

-A refer bibliographic database is a text file consisting of a series of records, separated by one or more blank lines.
-Within each record, each field starts with a %-sign at the beginning of the line and one character immediately after.
-The name of the field should be followed by exactly one space, and then by the contents of the field.
+A refer bibliographic database is a text file consisting of a series of records, composed of line-delimited fields whose names (which must begin in the first column) are two-character codes that start with %-sign.
+The name is separated from the field's value by exactly one space.
 Empty fields are ignored.
 The conventional meaning of each field is shown in the table below.
 Compare this scheme with the newer EndNote scheme which uses a similar syntax.